aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 7. Next: Review <br/>
 8. Role name: GreengrassRole (Note that role names must be unique.
 You will need to keep track of the RoleARN for the rest of this workshop) <br/>
 9. Create Role <br/>
-10. After creating the role, make a note of the role ARN and use it to create your awscli command.
-You can find the role arn in the IAM console: <br/>
+10. After creating the role, make a note of the role ARN to use it later. <br/>

+You can also find the role arn in the IAM console: <br/>
+1. Go to IAM console, click Roles. <br/>
-Type GreengrassRole in the search field <br/>
+2. Type GreengrassRole in the search field <br/>
-Click GreengrassRole <br/>
+3. Click GreengrassRole <br/>
-You'll find the role arn in the top of the window <br/>
+4. You'll find the role arn in the top of the window <br/>

 For this workshop we will need to attach 2 more policies to this role.